Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 The contribution to the family pool of the YA child is their Maximum Payment Rate.

-The Family Pool (NSFP) screen shows the current and historical maximum payment rate contribution of the customer, and their linked siblings.
+The Family Pool Summary (NSFP) screen shows the current and historical maximum payment rate contribution of the customer, and their linked siblings.

 If the parental income reduction is less than the Maintenance Income Test Reducible Amount (MRA) and maintenance income is received in respect of the customer, the Maintenance Income Test is calculated.
 For more information, see Maintenance Income Test (MIT) for ABSTUDY and Youth Allowance (YA).